Exactly solvable Schr\"odinger operators related to the hypergeometric equation: Introduction

 \item $\Delta_{p-1,p}$, pseudo-Laplacian on the hyperboloid $\hh^{p-1,p}$, reduces to deSitterian hypergeometric Hamiltonian of 1st kind $L_{\alpha,\beta}^\dS$:

 \end{enumerate}

 Unfortunately, we have not found a direct geometric interpretation of hypergeometric Hamiltonians of the second kind.

 \begin{remark} We use the geometric interpretation of Gegenbauer Hamiltonians as the main justification for our names of types: spherical, hyperbolic and deSitterian.
 For coherence, we extend these names to hypergeometric Hamiltonians of both kinds.
 The names ``spherical'' and ``hyperbolic'' seem quite non-controversial, and are used in the literature in similar contexts.
-The name ``deSitterian'' is our invention.
-Its justification is somewhat weaker and based only on the Gegenbauer Hamiltonian: the connection of deSitterian hypergeometric Hamiltonians of the first kind and de Sitter spaces is less obvious. \end{remark}
+The name ``deSitterian'' is our invention. {\red Its justification is somewhat weaker and based on the geometric interpretation of the Gegenbauer Hamiltonian, see \eqref{des1}.
+The natural geometric interpretation of ``deSitterian hypergeometric Hamiltonians of the first kind'', which we described in \eqref{geo3} involves the hyperboloid $\hh^{p-1,p}$, which is a deSitter space only for $p=2$.} \end{remark}